Faylixe/ceri-m1-test-2017/docs/tp3.md

 # TP3 : Unit testing

 Now that our project is configured properly and CI is operational we can start writing unit tests for the existing API.
-We want a maximum coverage score for our unit tests, which will be written for all existing *interface*, and will be reused we concrete implementation later to ensure that there is no regression during development.
+We want a maximum coverage score for our unit tests, which will be written for all existing *interfaces*, and will be reused with concrete implementation later to ensure that there is no regression during development.

 First create a new directory ``src/test/java`` in which test classes will be located under ``fr.univavignon.rodeo`` package.
 Ensure ``pom.xml`` is up to date and can handle this new test source directory.
 We are expecting 6 test cases :